House and Garden Tour

 The lamp which sits in the corner of the garden by the car lay-by is the only outdoor light in my garden.
 It's never cleaned because of the resident spiders - I like to keep my garden spiders happy.

-In the small garden between the decking and the house I've planted a big dark bronze Phormium (flax) with a Mutabilis rose climbing up the house wall behind.
-The various pots which sit in front are changed according to the seasons.
+In the small garden between the decking and the house I planted a big dark bronze Phormium, with a Mutabilis rose climbing up the house wall behind.
+Red dahlias kept on appearing in front of it each summer, as did the perennial Forget-Me-Not Alkanet.

 Jeremy CatJeremy Cat's Memorial Garden...